High School Education (Grades 9-12)

 Want more info?

 Bradley’s Department of Teacher Education offers multiple programs approved by the Illinois State Board of Education.
 The purpose of these programs is to prepare candidates to become educators who work with children from Grade 9 through Grade 12.
-Successful completion of the program leads to the State of Illinois Professional Educator’s License with an endorsement in Secondary Education.
-The Secondary Education major involves a major in an approved program of study in the College of Liberal Arts and Sciences.
+Successful completion of the program leads to the State of Illinois Professional Educator’s License with an endorsement in High School Education.
+The High School Education major involves a major in an approved program of study in the College of Liberal Arts and Sciences.
 These programs include:

 - English/Language Arts